chriszielinski/MacDown-Swift-Plug-In/README.md

 	}
    ```

    But what is this `MPDocumentWrapper` nonsense?
 Great question.
 It's a Swift wrapper around MacDown's [`MPDocument`](https://github.com/MacDownApp/macdown/blob/master/MacDown/Code/Document/MPDocument.m) class that provides us with some incomplete interoperability.
-You can find the source file [here]().
+You can find the `MPDocumentWrapper` source file [here](https://raw.githubusercontent.com/chriszielinski/MacDown-Swift-Plug-In/master/MacDownPlugIn/Models/MPDocumentWrapper.swift).

 7. The **final** and most **important** step is to set the plug-in's _principal class_.
 Select the _info.plist_ file, and set the _Principal class_ field to the name of the class we created in the previous step.